 Chapter 30: Gaia Theory: Intimations for Global Environmental Politics

-Karen Litﬁn Gaia theory, ﬁrst proposed in 1970 by British chemist James Lovelock and later elaborated by microbiologist Lynn Margulis, has developed from a controversial hypothesis to a broadly accepted set of ideas about the relationships among Earth’s physical, chemical and biological features.
+30 Gaia theory: intimations for global environmental politics Karen Litﬁn Gaia theory, ﬁrst proposed in 1970 by British chemist James Lovelock and later elaborated by microbiologist Lynn Margulis, has developed from a controversial hypothesis to a broadly accepted set of ideas about the relationships among Earth’s physical, chemical and biological features.
 Gaia theory represents a creative synthesis that has emerged through and built upon reductionist science, viewing the Earth holistically as a living entity in two senses.
 First, living organisms regulate the planet’s geochemistry to the beneﬁt of the whole.
 Second, and more radically, Earth itself may be understood as a complex, bounded, self-organizing, adaptive organism.
 The Gaian perspective has helped to spawn a paradigmatic shift in the natural sciences, most clearly seen in the new integrative ﬁeld of Earth system science.
 Because the concept of Gaia appeals to the popular imagination, its societal inﬂuence is already surprisingly deep and broad.
 Lovelock (2000: xi) was astonished to receive twice as many letters in response to his ﬁrst book on Gaia from people interested in its religious aspects as from those with a more scientiﬁc bent.
 The evocative image of Gaia as Earth goddess and mother of all creation has animated discussion in religious, literary and philosophical circles.
 The political implications of Gaia theory, however, have not been so widely explored.
 This chapter seeks to open that discussion.
 The image of a living Earth may be as old as the human species.
-Throughout history, the perception of the Earth as a sacred and self-generative organism...
+Throughout history, the perception of...

 You are not authenticated to view the full text of this chapter or article.